 If you have sex there is always the possibility a pregnancy may occur.
-If you think your girlfriend or partner may be pregnant, we are here to help.
+If you think your partner may be pregnant, we are here to help.
 Please call us at 519-620-0204.

 Talk about it.
 Express yourself honestly.
-It’s normal to have feelings of anger, frustration and fear, but make sure she knows she is not alone.
+It’s normal to have feelings of anger, frustration and fear, but make sure no one feels alone.

 The test result is positive…

 Don’t bail.
 The more you run from this, the harder it becomes to think and act clearly.

 Don’t pressure your partner.
 Applying pressure will only push this person into a regretful situation.
 You need to work together as a team.

 Don’t forget.
 You have a very active role in this situation.
 Listen to input as well as give your thoughts.
 Seek help from people you trust, and talk to more than one person, as well as your partner.
 Hiding the news from people who can genuinely help you may increase the stress.